maiers/updatejunction/README.md

 # updatejunction
-Simple script to update a directory junction on Windows 7
+Simple script to update a directory junction on Windows 7.
+I do use this script to update my jdk and jre junctions to the new java version directory every month or so.

 # Usage
 ```Batchfile